yuede/yuede.github.io/index.md

 I am a Ph.D. student from the Department of Electrical and Computer Engineering at The George Washington University.
 It's my great honor to be advised by [Prof. H. Howie Huang](https://www.seas.gwu.edu/howie-huang).
 Prior to joining GWU, I received my B.E., M.S. from Jilin University, advised by [Prof. Qiang Li](http://ccst.jlu.edu.cn/info/1026/6668.htm).

 My research interests are in the areas of security and big data analytics with multi-disciplinary ties to machine learning and high-performance computing.
-The goal of my research is to enable the design and implementation of scalable and effective system solutions to protect emerging data and computing devices.
-My Ph.D. work focuses on (1) detecting vulnerabilities of the software and systems inside IoT devices and mobile devices; (2) combating evolving cyber threats in terms of the botnet and advanced persistent threat with graph-based machine learning techniques; (3) building high-performance data analytics systems with a special focus on graph data using shared-memory systems, distributed systems, and GPUs.
-My work intersects cybersecurity, data analytics, machine learning, and high-performance computing.

 ## News